cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 });
 ```

-If the user accepts some or all of the scopes then we get the scopes the user has accepted and prepare to notify ACP using the [ACP Accept Login Request API](https://docs.authorization.cloudentity.com/api/system/#operation/acceptLoginRequest).
+If the user accepts some or all of the scopes then we get the scopes the user has accepted and prepare to notify Cloudentity authorization platform using the [Accept Login Request API](https://docs.authorization.cloudentity.com/api/system/#operation/acceptLoginRequest).
 ```
 router.post('/accept', function (req, res, next) {
   let scopes = [];